Find out everything about alpaca wool in equestrian sports

-The moisture-wicking properties ensure that the girth or saddle area stays dry and minimizes perspiration, which can lead to skin problems.
+The moisture-wicking properties ensure that the girth or saddle area stays dry and minimizes sweat formation that can cause skin problems.

-Alpaca fleece ensures improved air circulation, thus reducing heat and moisture build-up, which can be beneficial when preventing or treating skin problems.
+Alpaca fleece provides improved air circulation, reducing heat and moisture build-up, which can be beneficial in preventing or treating skin problems.

-It does not contain lanolin, which makes it hypoallergenic and reduces the risk of irritation or allergic reactions Reactions in sensitive horses reduced.
-In addition, it provides additional padding and cushioning, distributing pressure more evenly and reducing the risk of friction, chafing or pressure points that can worsen skin conditions.
+It does not contain lanolin, making it hypoallergenic and reducing the risk of irritation or allergic reactions in sensitive horses.
+In addition, it provides additional padding and cushioning, distributing pressure more evenly and reducing the risk of friction, chafing or pressure points that can worsen skin condition.

-Chafing marks are areas of a horse's coat where the hair appears to be chafed, worn or damaged.
+Scuff marks are areas in a horse's coat where the hair appears rubbed, worn or damaged.

-It can be caused by friction or pressure from ill-fitting saddlery, blankets or equipment.
-They can also be caused by rubbing against rough surfaces or by excessive scratching due to itching or skin diseases.
+They can be caused by friction or pressure from ill-fitting tack, blankets or equipment.
+They can also arise from friction on rough surfaces or from excessive scratching due to itching or skin conditions.

-To avoid chafing, make sure that saddlery and equipment are properly seated and adjusted, as well as being skin-friendly and the material which directly affects of the (sweating, open-pored) skin.
+To avoid chafing, pay attention to the correct fit and adjustment of saddlery and equipment as well as skin-friendliness and the material that lies directly on the (sweating, open-pored) skin.

-Abrasion marks can demonstrably provide padding, softness, moisture management, protection and breathability through the use of alpaca fleece products such as saddle pads, saddle pads or belt protectors.
-However, proper fit, adjustment and general care are just as crucial to avoid chafing and to keep the horse's coat and skin healthy.
+Chafing has been proven to provide cushioning, softness, moisture management, protection and breathability through the use of alpaca fleece products such as saddle pads, saddle pads or girth protectors.
+However, proper fit, adjustment and general care are just as crucial to preventing chafing and keeping the horse's coat and skin healthy.

 Horses can be allergic or sensitive to lanolin, a waxy substance found in sheep's wool.
-Lanolin allergies in horses can manifest themselves as skin irritation, itching, a rash or hives if they come into contact with wool products or substances containing lanolin.
+Lanolin allergies in horses can manifest as skin irritation, itching, rashes or hives when they come into contact with wool products or substances containing lanolin.

-If a horse cannot tolerate sheep's wool (=lambskin products), it is important to look out for wool products containing lanolin such as lambskin saddle pads or blankets.
+If a horse cannot tolerate sheep's wool (=lambskin products), it is important to avoid wool products containing lanolin, such as lambskin saddle pads or blankets.
 Instead, alternative materials that are hypoallergenic or less sensitive should be considered.
-Examples of this are synthetic materials such as alpaca wool, neoprene, polyester or fleece made from non-wool fibers.
+Examples include synthetic materials such as alpaca wool, neoprene, polyester or fleece made from non-wool fibers.

-It should be noted that every horse can have different sensitivities and react differently.
-If you suspect your horse is allergic or sensitive to lanolin or sheep's wool, it is best to consult a veterinarian or equine dermatologist who can assess the situation and make a definite diagnosis
+It should be noted that every horse can have different sensitivity and react differently.
+If you suspect that your horse is allergic or sensitive to lanolin or sheep's wool, it is best to contact a veterinarian or equine dermatologist who can assess the situation and make a clear diagnosis.

-A sensitive saddle area in horses can lead to discomfort, pain, soreness and skin irritation if left untreated.
+Saddle tenderness in horses can cause discomfort, pain, soreness and skin irritation if left untreated.
 It can also cause behavioral problems and affect performance.
-Alpaca fleece saddle pads can help in these cases by providing cushioning, pressure distribution and softness that alleviate discomfort and reduce the risk of soreness and skin problems.
-Alpaca fleece's moisture-wicking properties keep the saddle area dry and minimize sweat-related discomfort.
-The breathability of alpaca fleece promotes air circulation and thus prevents heat and moisture build-up.
-In addition, alpaca fleece is hypoallergenic and therefore also suitable for horses with sensitivities.
-The natural properties of alpaca fleece, coupled with proper saddle fit and monitoring, contribute to the horse's comfort, well-being and optimal performance.
+Alpaca fleece saddle pads can help in these cases by providing cushioning, pressure distribution and softness that relieves discomfort and reduces the risk of soreness and skin problems.
+The moisture-wicking properties of alpaca fleece keep the saddle area dry and minimize sweat-related discomfort.
+The breathability of alpaca fleece promotes air circulation, preventing heat and moisture build-up.
+In addition, alpaca fleece is hypoallergenic and therefore suitable for horses with sensitivities.
+The natural properties of alpaca fleece, combined with proper saddle fit and monitoring, contribute to the horse's comfort, well-being and optimal performance.

 Cotton meets alpaca wool

 Cotton is highly breathable, allowing air to circulate and heat to dissipate.
-This helps prevent excessive sweating and heat build-up.
-Cotton has excellent moisture-wicking properties that efficiently wick sweat away from the horse's skin.
-Cotton is a soft and comfortable material on the horse's skin.
-Because it is a natural fiber, cotton saddle pads are considered hypoallergenic.
+This helps prevent excessive sweating and heat buildup.
+Cotton has excellent moisture-absorbing properties that efficiently wick sweat away from the horse's skin.
+Cotton is a soft and pleasant material on the horse's skin.
+Since it is a natural fiber, cotton saddle pads are considered hypoallergenic.
 Additionally, cotton is a very durable fiber with the ability to withstand regular use and washing without losing its functionality or shape.
-This makes cotton saddle pads durable and reliable.
+This makes saddle pads made of cotton durable and reliable.

-Cotton can be optimally combined or layered with other materials to provide extra padding or support when needed.
-By combining the moisture-wicking and breathable properties of alpaca fleece with the moisture-wicking and soft properties of cotton, this combination offers optimal comfort, temperature regulation and moisture management for the horse's back during riding or other activities.
-The synergistic benefits of alpaca fleece and cotton make this combination an ideal choice for saddle pads that promote horse well-being, performance and overall happiness.
+Cotton can be optimally combined or layered with other materials to provide additional padding or support when needed.
+By combining the moisture-wicking and breathable properties of alpaca fleece with the moisture-absorbing and soft properties of cotton, this combination provides optimal comfort, temperature regulation and moisture management for the horse's back during riding or other activities.
+The synergistic benefits of alpaca fleece and cotton make this combination an ideal choice for saddle pads that promote horse well-being, performance and overall satisfaction.

 First of all, it is important to emphasize that alpaca fleece is naturally antibacterial and does not need to be washed as frequently as saddle pads made from synthetic materials.
-The alpaca fleece saddle pad or pad should be folded into the machine with the fleece facing in so that the cotton side is on the outside when the drum rotates.
-The wool cycle should definitely be selected and set to 20 degrees.
-A standard heavy-duty detergent can be used.
-After washing, the wet saddle pad should be pulled into shape a little.
-The alpaca fleece is usually almost dry when it comes out of the machine and can be fluffed up a bit with your fingers.
+The alpaca fleece saddle pad or pad should be folded and placed in the machine with the fleece on the inside so that the cotton side is on the outside when the drum rotates.
+Before washing for the first time, the saddle pad should be soaked in cold water for 48 hours to prevent the pure cotton from shrinking.
+The saddle pad can then be washed at 30 degrees on a wool cycle with appropriate mild detergent.
+The alpaca fleece is usually almost dry again when it comes out of the machine and can be fluffed up a bit with your fingers.
 Under no circumstances should it be combed with a brush with a hook, as the rods can get caught in the woven structure.

-Cotton fabrics can be cleaned effectively in the washing machine from a temperature of around 30 degrees Celsius (86 degrees Fahrenheit).
+Cotton fabrics can be effectively cleaned in the washing machine at a temperature of around 30 degrees Celsius (86 degrees Fahrenheit).
 At this temperature, the detergent and water can effectively loosen and remove dirt, oils and stains from the cotton fabric.